 Third Point CEO Loeb has told Yahoo in the past that he believed the company should hold on to its stake in Alibaba Group "unless it can get fair value".

 Mark Cuban, a noted tech entrepreneur who has closely followed Yahoo's gyrations since selling his Broadcast.com to the company in 1999 for more than $5 billion, said shareholders should give Yahoo breathing space to find growth.

 "I don't think shareholder activism helps Yahoo.
 It puts too much pressure on increasing the stock price.
 That is the least important of their worries," he said.
 "They have to change the culture and find their leverage points to grow the business."

-Yahoo shares were up 27 cents, or 1.8 percent, at $15.46 in afternoon trading on Nasdaq. (additional reporting by Jennifer Saba, Sinead Carew and Peter Lauria; editing by Sofina Mirza-Reid, Maureen Bavdek editing by Andre Grenon and Andre Grenon)
+Yahoo shares finished Monday's regular trading session up 31 cents, or 2 percent, at $15.50 in on Nasdaq.
+(Additional reporting by Jennifer Saba, Sinead Carew and Peter Lauria; editing by Sofina Mirza-Reid, Maureen Bavdek; Editing by Andre Grenon and Richard Pullin)